 Abstract

 Our knowledge of the psychosocial implications of skin conditions continues to broaden, as research identifies multiple psychological morbidities relating to psoriasis, eczema and acne.
 This includes findings of poor body image, as a result of the change in physical appearance to the skin.
 However, there is limited qualitative research in the UK that explores how young women with skin conditions experience unique psychosocial impacts, including body image issues.
 The present study explored the experiences of seven young women with psoriasis, eczema and acne.
-Four main themes were developed: Embarrassment over appearance related symptoms, An unrealistic female beauty standard, Change in appearance attacking personal identity, and Lack of support.
+Four main themes were developed: Embarrassment over appearance related symptoms; An unrealistic female beauty standard; Change in appearance attacking personal identity; and Lack of support.
 The implications of these findings are discussed, including a call for a biopsychosocial approach to skin condition treatment, that prioritises the psychological and social well being of young female skin condition patients, as well as their physical health.

-Key words: Eczema, Psoriasis, Acne, Body Image, Women, Qualitative
+Key words: Eczema, Psoriasis, Acne, Body Image, Women, Reflexive thematic analysis

 Skin conditions are extremely common within the UK, with 60% of the UK population having been found to either currently have a skin condition, or have previous experience with one (British Skin Foundation, 2018).
-Most substantially, skin conditions such as eczema, psoriasis, and acne have a high prevalence.
+Most substantially, skin conditions such as eczema, psoriasis, and acne have a high prevalence, with dermatology departments in England most commonly seeing these three skin conditions at 35-45% (Schofield et al, 2009).
 Eczema is defined as a chronic, inflammatory skin disease, and its clinical symptomatology includes intense itch sensations, and the presentation of lesions all over the body (Eyerich et al, 2024).
 It is present among one in five children and one in ten adults within the UK (National Eczema Society, 2024).
 Similarly, psoriasis is a chronic, immune-mediated, inflammatory skin condition (Griffith et al, 2018), that causes itchy and sore plaques through a build up of skin cells, that often appear scaly and red (NHS, 2022).
 A UK population-based cohort study suggests over 2.8% of the UK population suffers from psoriasis (Springate, 2017).
 Finally, acne, otherwise known as acne vulgaris, can present multiple forms of spots on the body, primarily through clogged follicles.
-Acne is the most prevalent between people aged 11-30 years old, accounting for 95% of acne patients, yet some cases do continue into later adulthood (NHS, 2023).
+Acne is diagnosed among 14.65% of adolescents and young adults within the UK (Zhu et al, 2024), yet some cases do continue into later adulthood (NHS, 2023).
 All three skin conditions share a common ground through the physical alterations, alongside inflammatory, painful symptoms.
 An underlying connection exists as a result of this: the psychological and social impacts among individuals living with these skin conditions.